warbe-maker/VBA-Component-Management/README.md

 Synchronized are all types of VB-Components:  (_Standard&nbsp;Module_, _Data&nbsp;Module_, _Class&nbsp;Module_, _UserForm_).
 New components are added, obsolete components are removed, and of changed components the code is updated.

 #### _Names_ synchronization
-- In order to provide a full transparent synchronization of Names they are synchronized before the Worksheets are [^2] - which makes it a bit more complex.
-When a Worksheet's name is about to change the Names synchronization has to deal with an old-named Worksheet while the source Name refers already the new Worksheet name.
+- In order to provide a full transparent synchronization of Names they are synchronized ++before++ the Worksheets are synchronized [^2] - though this makes it a bit more complex.
+When a Worksheet's name is about to change, the _Names synchronization_ has to deal with an old-named Worksheet while the source Name refers already the new Worksheet name.
-- When the referred range of a Name has changed this is not synchronize but either skipped or the synchronization process is interrupted in order to synchronize the change in the source Worksheet's layout in the corresponding target Worksheet.
+- When the referred range of a Name has changed this is not synchronized.
+Instead this issue may be skipped or used to interrupt the sync in order to synchronize the change in the source Worksheet's layout in the corresponding target Worksheet manually.
 In case the 'change' is caused by the fact that a new row/column has been inserted by the Workbook user while the VB-Project has been maintained this issue can just be ignored, i.e. skipped.
 - For a best possible transparent process, multiply named ranges are handled separated by removing all target- and adding all corresponding source-Names.
 - ***Synchronization of obsolete Names:*** A Name is regarded obsolete when it only exists in the Sync-Target-Workbook but not (no longer) in the Sync-Source-Workbook
 - ***Synchronization of new Names:*** A Name is considered new when it (the Name's 'mere name' [^3]) exists in the Sync-Source-Workbook but not in the Sync-Target-Workbook.